rayfendi/100daysofAzure/Journey/Day 001/Readme.md

 - Create the password or auto-generate password to share with user

 Skip down to the bottom of the page and select **Create**.

+Navigate to [https://aad.portal.azure.com](https://aad.portal.azure.com) and log in with your administrator account.
+On the portal homepage, click **Azure Active Directory**, select **Users**, then select **Invite user** for guest accounts for non-employees.

+In the **Identity** section of the wizard, fill out the following information for guest user:

+- Enter the email address

+Skip down to the bottom of the page and select **Create**.